Feature Tour

 • Accept: application/json (default) → JSON

-• Accept: application/x-yaml → YAML
+• Accept: application/yaml → YAML (the legacy application/x-yaml is accepted too)

 • Accept: application/x-msgpack → MessagePack